ldmtam/raft-auto-increment/README.md

 # Raft Auto Increment
-Distributed, fault-tolerant, persistent auto increment service with Raft consensus.
+Distributed, fault-tolerant, persistent auto increment service with Raft consensus. <br/>

+Support both REST API and gRPC.

 # What is Raft consensus?
 Please refer to this [page](https://raft.github.io/) for more detail.